 On Valentine’s Day this past week, we stumbled upon the final chapters of Portugal’s version of Romeo and Juliet, the story of Pedro and Inês.
 These star-crossed lovers were very real people and played significant roles in the early years of the Portuguese Monarchy.
 The problem with their story is the opposite of that of the fictitious Romeo and Juliet.
 Many details have been added to this already traumatic love affair over the years and it is quite hard to know how this very real love, between very public people, actually unfolded.

-The story first came to our attention during out exploration of Coimbra.
+The story first came to our attention during our exploration of Coimbra.
 As we stood on the newly constructed Pedro e Inês bridge, the story began.
-The bridge is divided in two halves that don’t meet, but are joined in the middle on a platform that connects both sides, representing forbidden love.
+The bridge is divided into two halves that don’t meet but are joined in the middle on a platform that connects both sides, representing forbidden love.

 Inês de Castro came to Portugal to serve as one of Constance of Castile’s ladies-in-waiting.
 Constance was married to the heir to the Portuguese throne, Prince Pedro, who became Portugal’s King Pedro I. Prince Pedro fell madly in love with his wife’s lady-in-waiting, Inês.
 King Afonso IV, Prince Pedro’s father, disapproved of Pedro neglecting his wife Constance, as it was not good diplomacy.

 Pedro’s wife Constance died young and Pedro declared his love and intention to marry Inês.
 His father, King Afonso IV, forbids their union.
 The King decided that the only way to end his son’s love affair with Inês was to have her murdered, which he did in 1355.
 In 1357, King Afonso IV died, making Pedro King of Portugal.